OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ## Overview

-This script processes tiled LiDAR point clouds to generate high-resolution raster products essential for forest structure monitoring and ecosystem change analysis.
+This script processes tiled Lidar point clouds to generate high-resolution raster products essential for forest structure monitoring and ecosystem change analysis.
 It is part of the **OpenForest4D** pipeline, which supports repeatable forest metrics generation across timepoints.
 The script is built with `lidR`, `terra`, `sf`, and `future`, and is highly customizable and parallelized.

 ---

 ## What Metrics Are Generated and Why

-Each of the following geospatial products is derived from airborne LiDAR and provides a different structural insight:
+Each of the following geospatial products is derived from airborne Lidar and provides a different structural insight:

 ### 1. **Digital Surface Model (DSM)**